Jarichi/Mysteries-of-Rankhra/A2C1 - Party vs Engineering Collective.md

 there is flammable amterial behind the abr as well, so cover may be removed at any point during combat

 # Enemies
-## That one bitch manager
+## That one manager from a while back
-- Enemy that Hunter has an advantage on and probably has pleasure to kill
+- Enemy that Hunter has an advantage on and probably wants to kill her
+-

 ## Random Goon 1
 - Dangerous Scafry enemy that Aki might wanna deal with